MARKET SNAPSHOT: U.S. Stock Market Falls On Economic Growth Concerns Despite Good Earnings

 "We have a Brexit vote on Saturday and short-term money may not want to be long going into the weekend," he said, adding that U.S. stocks were near record highs thanks to a good start to the earning's season.

+Check out: Caterpillar earnings: Expect weakness on China tensions and global economic slowdown

-Markets are also that Federal Reserve officials are meeting in two weeks and are expected to cut interest rates again, while debating whether they have done enough for now to vaccinate the economy against growing risks of a sharper slowdown.
+Federal Reserve officials also are meeting in two weeks and are expected to cut interest rates again, while debating whether they have done enough for now to vaccinate the economy against growing risks of a sharper slowdown.

 Federal Reserve Vice Chairman Richard Clarida on Friday said the economy is facing "evident" risks, while inflation remains muted .
 The Fed has already cut interest rates twice this year "to provide a somewhat more accommodative policy in response to muted inflation pressures and the risks to the outlook," he noted.
 Clarida's comments represent the last public word from the Fed leadership ahead of the Oct.
 29-30 meeting.